-Many companies will buy stairlifts.
+Many companies will buy stair lifts.
 Unfortunately, even though custom staircases are much more expensive than straight, they have no resale value because they only fit one particular staircase.
 Even is someone has a track home that has the same exact layout of a neighbor, the unit will probably not fit.
 One small variance in slope and the entire unit is completely off.
-A inch might not seem like a big deal at the bottom of the stairs, but by the time you travel all the way to the top of the stairs, that one inch can become 12 inches.
+An inch might not seem like a big deal at the bottom of the stairs, but by the time you travel all the way to the top of the stairs, that one inch can become 12 inches.

 Used units are a cost effective way to save money versus a new unit.
 However, used units will only work on a straight staircase.
 Check the warranty and ask if the units are certified.
 Remember, a reliable new unit generally makes for a reliable used unit.

 Weight capacities for stair lifts